damianhakert/damianhakert.github.io/source/handbook/support/onboarding/index.html.md

 As such it is up to us to represent the company and make sure we present ourselves properly.
 Therefore we are expected to:

-- Always be friendly and respectful
+- Always be friendly and respectful.
-- Be open to new ideas and points of view
+- Be open to new ideas and points of view.
 - It is OK if you don't know something.
-You can always ask someone else
+You can always ask someone else.
-- It is OK to say no to a customer, but try to suggest a workaround and escalate to a Senior if necessary
+- It is OK to say no to a customer, but try to suggest a workaround and escalate to a Senior if necessary.
 - Read the guidelines on how to [respond on social media](https://about.gitlab.com/handbook/marketing/social-media-guidelines).

 ## Service Engineering Bootcamp